GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Where We Train**

-The 3BN home training base is the Georgia Army National Guard (GAARNG) Army Aviation Support Facility (AASF#1) located at the Winder, GA airport.
+The 3rd Battalion home training base is the Georgia Army National Guard (GAARNG) Army Aviation Support Facility (AASF#1) located at the Winder, GA airport.
 This facility supports GAARNG Black Hawk maintenance work and has 24 hour/7 day a week security on site.

 **Area of Operation**